tiru-patel/Deploying_Wordpress_site_with_MySQL_on_k8s_cluster_using_Ansible/README.md

 :six: Create a playbook that will run provisionEC2 role.
 Here, setupec2.yml playbook.

-:seven: Create a playbook that will run k8s_master and k8s_slaves role.
+:seven: Create a playbook that will run k8s_master,k8s_slaves and wpSQL role.
 Here, setup_cluster.yml file.

  <br>
 To create a role, use command :leftwards_arrow_with_hook: